 We had a morning-tea break at a stream called Erskine’s creek.
 Unfortunately one of the young boys slipped whilst playing around and got rather wet.
 From there it was a steep climb up the gully between Mt Lidgbird and Mt Gower to the saddle between the mountains, this was the first of some spectacular views.
 There were still some challenges to overcome, the saddle is at 400m with an additional 450m of elevation to the summit of Mt Gower (in about 1km horizontal – so steep!).

 The pace slowed down as there were lots of ropes to haul ourselves up, and the varying fitness levels provided us with lots of time to admire the vistas.
 While the group took a rest, the first petrel came down.
 Providence petrels nest in the rocks and roots of the higher rainforest, and when they hear a loud noise will drop down out of the sky to investigate and make sure their burrow is safe.
 They literally drop, there was nothing graceful about the way they crashed through the branches and undergrowth, landing meters from our feet.
-They often landed next to another petrel which provokes a bit of squawking before everyone settles down.
+They often landed next to another petrel which provoked a bit of squawking before everyone settled down.
 This added another element to the climb, trying not to accidentally step on a petrel as we picked our way through the rocks and tree roots!

 After the steep climb, the last section of the walk was a short stroll through the summit plateau cloud forest.
 This was one of my favourite parts of the hike, the air was humid and the vegetation lush, with an ancient feeling.
 There was lots of moss, delicate white orchids and different species of palm growing here (not originally named – little mountain palm and big mountain palm).